Middle East Broadcasting Networks

 The Middle East Broadcasting Networks (MBN) is a non-profit organization funded by the United States Congress through a grant from the U.S. Agency for Global Media (USAGM), an independent federal agency.
-Including MBN, there are four other networks under the USAGM umbrella: Voice of America (VOA), Radio Free Europe/Radio Liberty, Radio y Television Marti, and Radio Free Asia.
+The USAGM also funds Voice of America (VOA), Radio Free Europe/Radio Liberty, and Radio Free Asia.
+Until April 2025, the MBN operated the Arab-language television network Alhurra.
+It continues to run Alhurra.com and other social media platforms.